 After college, Justine chose a practical career and began a fifteen-year stint as a technical writer, trainer, and software designer, then quit it all to start a family.
 Five years later, the kids were in school and Justine decided it was time to write the Regency historicals she loves, rather than simply read them, so she enrolled in the inaugural class of the McDaniel Romance Writing Program.
 It turned out to be one of the best decisions she’s made, not only because of what she’s learned, but because of the friendships she made with other women as passionate about writing as she is.

 Knowing there are other writers out there juggling little kids, family, and writing, Justine joined Eight Ladies Writing to share her experiences and knowledge (and commiserate a little, too).
-She’s currently wrapping up her debut novel Three Proposals.
+She’s currently working on the first of several books in The Beggars Club series, about a group of friends from Eton.
 You can also visit her website.

 Michaeline lives in Japan.
 Her day job is teaching English, her night job is writing science fiction and urban fantasy, and her hobbies include posting on the internet.
 She gets to play with words all day long, which is a great way to live.